 10b.
 If you favor commercial growth, where in the town should it occur?
-(Select all that apply) Figure 3.4
+(Select all that apply)

-Hideout residents showed varied opinions concerning economic development in the Town in both the survey and public meetings.
+development in the Town in both the survey and public meetings.
 A majority of respondents showed interest in adding more commercial amenities to Hideout, and locating new amenities along SR-248.
 Locating commercial space along SR-248 could create a potential main street that would centralize shopping, and slow down traffic with the addition of stop signs or lights.
-To accommodate those who favor and those who oppose commercial growth, the Town can regulate the types, amount, and function of commercial space allowed
+To accommodate those who favor and those who oppose commercial growth, the Town can regulate the types, amount, and function of commercial space allowed.

 Hideout's Community Vision is to preserve outstanding views, maintain an inviting neighborhood atmosphere, and build a connected community.
-Using the Vision Statement, responses from residents, and future projections based on the current economic conditions.
-Hideout created three economic development goals to help achieve the Community Vision.
+Using the Vision Statement, responses from residents, and future projections based on the current economic conditions, Hideout created three economic development goals to help achieve the Community Vision.
 These goals should be used as guidelines for economic development and commercial related items such as future zoning, annexation, land use, and development plans.